EldieTurner/LittleRestClient/README.md

 ### DeleteAsync

-This method will do a `DELETE` to the endpoint descripbed in the `route`.
+This method will do a `DELETE` to the endpoint described in the `route`.
 It doesn't send or receive a payload.
 The response only contains the call status.

 ```csharp
 string route = $"users/{userId}";